CesarPiresSevero/tinynoise/readme.md

 There are many factors that might affect the execution time.
 Therefore, the values above should be understood as an indication of computational performance.

 ##### Repetition
 The algorithm was tested for sequence repetition.
-The first initial 5 numbers, based on default seeds, were compared against one billion samples.
+The first 5 initial samples, based on default seeds, were compared against one billion samples.
-It was found that this **sequence does not repeat itself** for within these one billion samples.
+It was found that the initial **sequence does not repeat itself** within one billion samples.
 It is very likely that there is no repetition whatsoever, but a much larger dataset would have to be used to confirm it.
+The same test was performed on C rand() function.
+The results were the same as this algorithm, no repetition was found.

 ## Getting started